October heatwave: How hot will it get in Europe this month?

 Will high temperatures continue in October?

-High temperatures are expected to continue this month in parts of Europe, with an October heatwave predicted in the UK.
+High temperatures are expected to continue this month in parts of Europe.
+The UK experienced a heatwave over the weekend - on Sunday London recorded its hottest temperature for October in the last five years.

-A heat dome is forecast to develop over Western Europe this week, with temperatures rising as high as 37°C in Portugal and Spain and 35°C in southwest France.
+A heat dome developed over Western Europe last week, with temperatures rising as high as 37°C in Portugal and Spain and 35°C in southwest France.

-Spanish weather agency AEMET says temperatures are set to soar 10°C above normal for this time of the year.
-This is expected to last until Tuesday and brings an increased risk of fire in some places.
+Spanish weather agency AEMET says temperatures are set to soar 10°C above normal for this time of the year, bringing an increased risk of fire in some places.

+Several places in Croatia recorded record October temperatures over the weekend, and the heatwave is forecast to continue this week.

 Heat-trapping greenhouse gases and the El Niño weather event have led temperatures to hit record highs this year - a trend that’s set to continue over the next five years, according to the World Meteorological Organization (WMO).